 Westland is a larger medium-sized city located in the state of Michigan.
 With a population of 81,747 people and 23 constituent neighborhoods, Westland is the 12th largest community in Michigan.

-Unlike some cities, Westland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Westland are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Westland is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Westland who work in office and administrative support (15.57%), sales jobs (10.09%), and food service (8.29%).
+There are especially a lot of people living in Westland who work in office and administrative support (15.59%), sales jobs (10.18%), and management occupations (7.17%).

 Also of interest is that Westland has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Westland is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.